jensprog/1dv610-L3/docs/Reflection.md

 - **L2**: [StepDownRule](images/Stepdownrule.png)

 ## Classes Should Be Small!
 I learned something new, before this chapter I thought I would "count lines" like how the book covers how small a function should be (around 120 lines is my largest class) but I never thought of it's size by **responsibility**.
-That makes a lot of sense because when my classes have/had too many, I get frustrated not knowing where things happen and how it's connected.
+That makes a lot of sense because when my classes have/had too many, I get frustrated because it gets too complex for me sometimes to follow the responsibilities and dependencies.

 # Chapter 11
 ## Dependency Injection
-I used Spring Frameworks @Configuration and @Bean annotation for DI, Spring can then manage this object for me.
+I used Spring Frameworks @Configuration and @Bean annotation for DI, Spring can then manage my module as an object for me.
 Injected in my RecipeConversionService that depends on it.
 What I should've done in L2 is to create an Abstract Factory Pattern for my converter classes, doing the same thing as the Spring framework does for me in L3, but manually by myself.
 - **L3**: [UnitConversionConfig](images/ConfigAndBean.png)

 ## Scaling up
 I have defined two DTO's in L3, ConversionRequest and ConversionResult.
 They are kinda redudant but I figured it separates them quite good and was easy to name since they only do 1 thing.
-If I had not read the book I would probably just have 1 class, but when using both it's easier to understand that one is holding the users input, the other is holding the result of the conversion.
+If I had not read the book I would probably just have 1 class, but when using both it's easier to understand that one is storing the users input, the other is storing the result of the conversion.
 - **L3**: [ConversionRequest](images/ConversionRequestChap11.png)
 - **L3**: [ConversionResult](images/ConversionResultChap11.png)